frer0t/frer0t/README.md

 <!--END_SECTION:waka-->

-🎮 **fun fact**: when i’m not coding, you’ll probably find me shooting hoops on the basketball court 🏀 or cruising around on my bike 🚴‍♂️—both are my favorite ways to unwind. oh, and here’s a quirky thing about me: i’m a **die-hard lowercase enthusiast**. every message, note, and even my code comments embrace the chill, minimalist vibes of lowercase. it’s not just a style; it’s a whole
+🎮 **fun fact**: when i’m not coding, you’ll probably find me 🏃🏽‍♂️ hitting the running trails or cruising around on my bike 🚴‍♂️ both are my favorite ways to unwind. oh, and here’s a quirky thing about me: i’m a **die-hard lowercase enthusiast**. every message, note, and even my code comments embrace the chill, minimalist vibes of lowercase. it’s not just a style; it’s a whole